-"Boasts a slim design, a comfortable buckled strap and a moisture-wicking backing."
+"Boasts a slim design, a comfortable buckled strap, and a moisture-wicking backing."

-Best for Health: Surviveware Small First Aid Kit at Amazon "Ideally sized for travel at just 5.5” x 7.5” x 3.5”.
+Best First Aid Kit: Surviveware Small First Aid Kit at Amazon

 "Suitable for use in over 150 countries."

 "All-rounder sandals that perform just as well in the city as they do in the bush."

 Our Top Picks

 If you plan on spending a lot of time in India’s busier cities (and there are many reasons to do so), be aware that carrying a conspicuous wallet or purse can make you a target for pickpockets or muggers.
 To protect both yourself and your valuables, investing in a good money belt is a smart idea.
-This one from Peak Gear boasts a slim design, a comfortable buckled strap and a moisture-wicking backing that makes it practical for wearing against your bare skin in hot weather.
+This one from Peak Gear boasts a slim design, a comfortable buckled strap, and a moisture-wicking backing that makes it practical for wearing against your bare skin in hot weather.
 It’s also made from durable, water-resistant nylon and has high-quality buckles and YKK zippers.

-There are two compartments with multiple organizer pockets, so you always know where your passport, cards and coins are.
-RFID-blocking technology protects against electronic theft, while belts that are directly purchased from Peak Gear also include $250 Theft Insurance.
+There are two compartments with multiple organizer pockets, so you always know where your passport, cards, and coins are.
+RFID-blocking technology protects against electronic theft, while belts that are directly purchased from Peak Gear also include Theft Insurance.
 Plus, two free decals from lost and found company ReturnMe also increase the chances of finding your belt if it goes missing on your trip.
 The belt comes in three sizes and three colors (beige, black or gray).

-There are 100 items in total, including 6-inch shears for cutting through clothing or seat belts, splinter probes, a CPR mask, an emergency blanket and nitrile gloves.
+There are 100 items in total, including 6-inch shears for cutting through clothing or seat belts, splinter probes, a CPR mask, an emergency blanket, and nitrile gloves.
 You also have a full range of different bandages and wipes for alleviating stings and sanitizing wounds.
 All of these things are well-organized in labeled compartments, making them easy to find in an emergency.
 There’s even a separate zippered pouch for adding your own medication.
-We recommend anti-malaria pills and rehydration sachets/diarrhoea medication for treating Delhi Belly.
+We recommend anti-malaria pills and rehydration sachets/diarrhea medication for treating Delhi Belly.

 Best Tech: Sokoo International Voltage Converter

 Electrical sockets in India deliver 230 volts alternating at 50 cycles per second.
-If you’re visiting from the States or anywhere else that uses 110 volt/60 cycle electricity, you’ll need a voltage converter to use your single-voltage appliances safely.
+If you’re visiting from the U.S. or anywhere else that uses 110 volt/60 cycle electricity, you’ll need a voltage converter to use your single-voltage appliances safely.
 Enter the Sokoo converter, one of the best options on the market.
-First, it's compatible with any appliance of up to 250 watts, which means that unlike many travel-size voltage converters, it’s safe to use with your hair straighteners and curling irons as well as laptops, phone chargers and more.
+First, it's compatible with any appliance of up to 250 watts, which means that unlike many travel-size voltage converters, it’s safe to use with your hair straighteners and curling irons as well as laptops, phone chargers, and more.

-Secondly, India has three kinds of electrical sockets — Type C, Type D and Type M. This converter’s included detachable power cable has a Type C plug.
+Secondly, India has three kinds of electrical sockets — Type C, Type D, and Type M. This converter’s included detachable power cable has a Type C plug.
 It also comes with four international adapters including the rarer Type D plug, making it suitable for use in over 150 countries.
 In addition to two standard American plug ports, the device also has four USB ports for charging multiple devices at the same time.
 For your protection, it automatically shuts off in the event of power surges or overheating.

-Best for Making Memories: Canon PowerShot SX740 HS Digital Camera
+Best Camera: Canon PowerShot SX740 Digital Camera

 A camera is the ultimate way to preserve your memories of India forever.
 There are countless options out there, but if you’re looking for a camera that provides far superior quality to your phone but isn’t as complicated (or expensive) as a DSLR, the Canon PowerShot SX740 HS is the ideal all-rounder.
 It’s pocket-sized and amazingly easy to use, with nine shooting modes ranging from fully automatic to manual.
 With 20.3 megapixels, you’re guaranteed great quality images that you’ll be proud to show your friends back home.